An official website of the European Union. See all European Institutions

 An empowered civil society is a crucial component of any democratic system and the participation of civil society organizations in policy processes is key to ensuring inclusive and effective policies.
-In 2015, a mapping study of CSOs and a Joint Roadmap of the European Union, Member States and other partners were carried out in Mozambique with the objective of presenting a comprehensive overview of CSOs' enabling environment and options to maximise CSOs’ support as important actors of governance.
+In 2015, a mapping study of CSOs and a Joint Roadmap of the European Union, Member States and other partners were carried out in Mozambique aiming to present a comprehensive overview of CSOs' enabling environment and options to maximize CSOs’ support as important actors of governance.

-Permanent dialogue takes different forms, including meetings and seminars in view to integrating civil society views during EU programme identification phase.
-Citizens' platforms and associations are also always consulted during the preparation of policy papers on themes such as the gender, democracy and human right profiles.
-The EU CSO mapping and roadmap processes led to the establishment of a partners group with 21 partner countries and agencies, they meet four times a year.
+Permanent dialogue occurrs in different formats in view to integrating civil society voice during EU programme identification phase.
+Citizens' platforms are regularly consulted on the preparation of policy papers on themes such as the gender, democracy and human right profiling.
+EU´s CSO mapping processes led to the creation of a partners group with 21 partner countries and agencies, they meet four times a year.